A look at the “one day” in one day dental implants

-Dental Implants must be perfectly placed in the jaw, in order to be effective, safe and long lasting.
-After the implant is placed, the body generates bone growth around the implant.
-This process is called osseointegration, and keeps the implant in place for a lifetime.
+Dental implants must be perfectly placed in order to be effective, safe, and long lasting.
+After the implant procedure, the body generates bone growth around the implant—a process called osseointegration—which keeps the implant in place for a lifetime.
 It takes a few weeks for the body to complete osseointegration.

-When the dental implant is initially put into place, a temporary tooth can be placed on the implant, so that you leave the dental office with a tooth in place.
-That’s what many clinics mean by One Day Dental Implants or Teeth-In-A-Day.
+When your dentist places the dental implant, they’ll put a temporary tooth on top so that you can leave the office and still be able to live your life.
+That’s what many clinics mean by one day dental implants or teeth-in-a-day.

-Sounds good, but follow-up visits, to ensure that osseointegration takes place properly, and a final visit to place the permanent tooth, should be done.
-Clinics that advertise One Day Dental Implants or Teeth-In-A-Day may not be able to give you the follow-up care required to complete the dental implant process.
+Sounds good, but you need two more follow-up visits.
+One to ensure that osseointegration is taking place properly, and another final visit to place the permanent tooth.
+Clinics that advertise one day dental implants or teeth-in-a-day may not be able to give you the follow-up care required to complete the dental implant process.

-The average cost of a dental implant in the United States is about $2450, according to the Dental Implant Cost Guide.
+Because most clinics place temporary teeth the first day, we’ll just assume that all implants are one day dental implants.
+The average cost of one day dental implants in the United States is about $2,450 for a single tooth, according to the Dental Implant Cost Guide.
 That is the average cost of the implant itself—the titanium post that goes into the jaw to hold the new tooth.

 Other factors that can effect the cost of dental implants are: